Fuchczyk/Fuchczyk/README.md

 I am Computer Science student at University of Warsaw.
 I am fascinated about Rust programming language, therefore I try to constantly learn new frameworks.

 ## ⚡ Current project
 I am developing CliMa web application.
-This is an opportunity to acquire knowledge about NextJS framework to improve my application creation skills and to gain and understaning of HTML and CSS.
+This is an opportunity to acquire knowledge about NextJS framework to improve my application creation skills and to gain an understaning of HTML and CSS.

 ## 🌱 Currently learning
   - Docker